NASM CES Study Guide

 Cervico-Thoracic Mobility

-Clients that have shown forward head postures, rounding of the shoulders, or the arms falling forward when doing the overhead squat, may all have these mobility restrictions revealed.
+Clients with forward head postures, rounding of the shoulders, or the arms falling forward when doing the overhead squat, may all have these mobility restrictions revealed.

 Make sure to look through the photos and the descriptions for the various movements and tests for mobility shown for this section in the chapter.